 My mission in working with families is to help them find solutions to problems through the use of play, narrative and non-verbal processing tools such as sand tray to help write new stories.
 With these tools, we can treat a variety of issues, from low self-esteem, anxiety, PTSD, depression, and ADHD.

 I am a Licensed Marriage and Family Therapist and a Certified Positive Discipline Parent Educator.
 I specialize in child, adolescent, and family counseling.
 I also work individually with women.
 After graduating from Georgetown College in 2004 with a Bachelors of Arts in Psychology, I obtained a Masters degree in Social Work and Marriage and Family Therapy from the University of Louisville in 2007.

-I am a Marriage and Family Therapy Associate and a recent graduate of Louisville Presbyterian Theological Seminary.
-I use my genuine self in collaborative, client-centered therapy, utilizing authentic connection to help clients focus on their goals, define what they need, and establish treatment plans to meet their goals on a short timeline.
-With experience in using play therapy, sand play, and expressive arts to facilitate insightful change, my approach is both creative and fun.
+I am a Marriage and Family Therapy Associate and a graduate of Louisville Presbyterian Theological Seminary.
+I have a collaborative, client-centered therapeutic approach, utilizing authentic connection to help clients focus on their goals, define what they need, and establish treatment plans to meet their goals on a short timeline.
+With experience in using Play Therapy, sand play, and expressive arts to facilitate insightful change, my approach is both creative and fun.
 As a second career MFT Associate, I bring life-experience into the therapeutic process.
 I enjoy working with multicultural clients of all ages & faith backgrounds.

 Whether developing the ability to cope with anxiety and/or depression, transitioning through life changes like divorce, managing the effects of a traumatic incident, managing difficult childhood behavioral concerns, repairing a broken relationship, or creating better parenting methods, my focus is in assisting you in meeting the goals you bring to therapy.
 My practice is trauma-informed and research-based, which is beneficial to many clients.